 Introduction

-This article explores the advanced features of the Artists section, guiding you beyond simply adding artists and organising them.
+This article explores the advanced features of the Artists section, guiding you beyond simply adding and organising artists.

-Through the Details tab, you can enrich each artist card with additional content, such as files and images, and directly link related artworks stored in the Artworks section.
-In addition, thanks to the Multilingual function, you can translate the catd into Italian and French, making them accessible to an international audience when you choose to share them.
+Through the Details tab, you can enrich each artist card with additional content such as files, images, videos, folders, and attachments, as well as view the artworks associated with the artist in the Artworks section.
+In addition, thanks to the Multilingual function, you can translate artist profiles into English and French.

 Prerequisites